ryancairnes/OfficeDocs-o365seccomp/SecurityCompliance/create-custom-sensitive-info-type-edm.md

 ## Required licenses and permissions

-### Licenses

-**During the preview program, you can try EDM if your organization has a subscription that includes [DLP](https://docs.microsoft.com/office365/servicedescriptions/exchange-online-protection-service-description/messaging-policy-and-compliance-servicedesc#data-loss-prevention-dlp)**.
+- During the preview program, if your organization has [DLP](https://docs.microsoft.com/office365/servicedescriptions/exchange-online-protection-service-description/messaging-policy-and-compliance-servicedesc#data-loss-prevention-dlp), you can try EDM.

-### Permissions

-You must be a global admin, compliance administrator, or Exchange Online administrator to perform the tasks described in this article.
+- You must be a global admin, compliance administrator, or Exchange Online administrator to perform the tasks described in this article.
 To learn more about DLP permissions, see [Permissions](data-loss-prevention-policies.md#permissions).

 ## The work flow at a glance